Tag: Marriage counseling for men

 Luke followed this advice and told Hailey she was all on her own if she wanted to leave him.

-Hearing this upset Hailey, but she resolved to move forward with divorce regardless.
+Hearing this upset Hailey, but she resolved to move forward with the divorce regardless.

 A few days later, Luke read a free E-book about how to stop divorce.